Are Lectins Bad For You?

 Is Lectin Avoidance Forever?

-It seems though, that since lectins wreak massive havoc in compromised digestive symptoms, but not in normal and healthy digestive symptoms, that these sensitivity reactions can go away once the gut is healed.
+It seems that since lectins wreak massive havoc in compromised digestive symptoms, but not in normal and healthy digestive symptoms, that these sensitivity reactions can reduce or go away as the gut is healed.

 So pizza in your future, without a reaction?
 Yes, it’s a possibility.